Science is Still Awesome

 So a new study out offers hope that many symptoms of returning Iraq vets, previously labeled as organic brain injuries, may be caused by Post-Traumatic Stress, and thus more easily treated.

-"The military doesn't want to diagnose people with brain injury," he said.
+This however comes with a caveat -- the military pays a lot less for PTSD treatment than it does for brain injury, in keeping with its long-standing policy of discriminating against those with mental illness (even going so far as to charge some with cowardice if they seek help)."The military doesn't want to diagnose people with brain injury," he said.
 "So what they'll do is play it off as PTSD as the sole injury for everyone, because PTSD and traumatic brain injury have very similar symptoms," he said.
 "The disability [compensation] is a lot higher for traumatic brain injury.
 What the military is saying is, you can't be diagnosed from a brain injury unless you get better from PTSD.
 It's kind of like a paradox."

 My question is, why can't we adequately treat both?
 Medical research shouldn't be used to harm people like this, but that's life under the Bush administration, for sure.